 Although Telstra has positioned itself as Australia’s number-one network for 5G, Optus is now catching up.
-The telco is now offering unlimited 5G Home Broadband to eligible customers, as well as limited 5G coverage on a small, but premium range of 5G-capable smartphones.
+The telco is now offering unlimited 5G home wireless broadband to eligible customers, as well as limited 5G coverage on a premium range of 5G-capable smartphones.

 If you’re a current Optus customer interested in 5G, or you’re thinking about making the switch to an Optus phone or broadband plan, we’ve put together an easy guide to the telco’s shiny new 5G network – including plans, prices, and speeds.

 In this guide we’ll cover:

 - 5G smartphones from Optus